-This one-time use and renewable health card provides up to Php 80,000 worth of coverage for emergency cases due to accidents and viral and bacterial illnesses and specific conditions.
+This one-time use and renewable health card provides up to Php100,000 worth of coverage for emergency cases due to accidents and viral and bacterial illnesses and specific conditions.
 This HMO card is issued by Insular Health Care.

-Services include outpatient and inpatient emergency care, semi-private room use, laboratory and diagnostic procedures, doctors' fees and medicines as medically required.
+Services include outpatient and inpatient emergency care, regular private room use, laboratory and diagnostic procedures, doctors' fees and medicines as medically required.
 It is accepted in more than 500 hospitals nationwide accredited with Insular Health Care.

 No minimum quantity required to purchase.
 Buy for yourself, family and friends.
-Buy 2 units of ER Care All-In With Access to Top 6 Hospitals, and get a free unit of ER Care Choice 30 - 60 days coverage.
+Buy 2 units of ER Care All-In Without Access to Top 6 Hospitals, and get a free unit of ER Care Choice 30 - 30 days coverage.
 Click here for more details.

 Once your transaction qualifies for the promo, we will reach out to you on how you can get the free ER Care Choice.

 ER Care All-In 100 Kids is a one-time use and renewable prepaid health card that provides up to Php 100,000 outpatient and inpatient care coverage of emergency cases due to accidents, viral and bacterial illnesses, and specific conditions.
 It is accepted in all Insular Health Care accredited hospitals nationwide (excluding *Top 6 hospitals).
 To know more about the complete benefit coverage of ER Care All-In 100 Kids and its terms and conditions, read Insular Health Care's Health Care Agreement.